-It is during this battle of wits that the audience sympathy is encouraged to switch from the pig to the wolf.
+It is during this big struggle of wits that the audience sympathy is encouraged to switch from the pig to the wolf.
 In illustration this is achieved very simply by having the reader look over the wolf’s shoulder.

 The pig in the butter churn is also funny — probably because his naked butt is showing, and the Big Bad Wolf is scared.

 When I look at the video in the tweet below, I realise pigs might have a long history of being roly poly.

 In this gritty 1905 version, the wolf falls down the chimney straight into a pot of stew.

 Modern editions for contemporary kids don’t make a meal out of this scene, but the Three Little Pigs story from Father Tuck’s “Mother Goose” series puts this image on the front cover.
 Sensibilities have changed.
 Not to mention, it’s normally an odd choice to ‘ruin the story’ by depicting the climactic scene on the front cover, which speaks, I think, to the fact everyone coming to this story already knows what happens.

 I’ve yet to see a pig actually eating the wolf but we come as close as we’re probably ever going to get with Brooke’s back view: